Mount Gingenbullen burial mound - Aboriginal significance

 Aboriginal sites and objects (select), Sutton Forest area, AHIMS, 22 November 2022.

 It is hoped that the burial mound is known and listed by authorities.
 Access may be restricted in order to protect it from possible vandalism.
-If, in fact, the site is not known and protected, then the fear is ever present that it has been, or in the near future will be, inadvertently or willfully wholly or partially destroyed and/or desecrated.
+If, in fact, the site is not known and protected, then the fear is ever present that it has been, or in the near future will be, inadvertently or wilfully wholly or partially destroyed and/or desecrated.
 It is therefore hoped that this can be clarified and the information contained within this article can be of assistance in the process of precisely identifying the location of the mound and ensuring its study, protection and preservation, due to its immense cultural heritage significance.

 ---------------